alexanderkho/employeetracker/README.md

 * Reactstrap

 ## Running The App
-This application can be run locally via:
+This application can be run locally by first cloning this repo and then running:

 ```
 npm install